VEDA95/US-city-population-api/README.md

 # US-city-population-api
-Rest API that returns the population for a given city in the U.S
+This is a backend written using Node.JS.
+Such backend is structured to operate as a REST API.
+The data that this serves is the population of a city in a given state in the United States of America.